Fxztam/setup_pg_adb/README.md

 # Deploy the Graph Server and Client Marketplace Image

-## **STEP 1:** Locate the Graph Server and Client in the Oracle Cloud Marketplace
+## **STEP 1:** Launch Graph Server and Client in the Oracle Cloud Marketplace

 Oracle Cloud Marketplace is an online platform which offers Oracle and partner software as click-to-deploy solutions that are built to extend Oracle Cloud products and services.
 Oracle Cloud Marketplace stacks are a set of Terraform templates that provide a fully automated end-to-end deployment of a partner solution on Oracle Cloud Infrastructure.

 1. Go to your Cloud Console.
-Navigate to the **Marketplace** tab and enter "Graph Server and Client" in the serach bar.
+Navigate to the **Marketplace** tab and enter "graph server and client" in the serach bar.
 Click on the Oracle Graph Server and Client stack.

     ![](livelabs/deploy-image/images/OCIMarketplaceFindGraphServer.jpg)